 Jim Lawless

-Jim Lawless helps executive teams turn strategy into decisive action under pressure, using his DARE Loop framework and the principles of his bestseller Taming Tigers, which he tested by becoming the first Briton to freedive past 100 metres.
+Jim Lawless helps executive teams turn strategy into decisive action under pressure, using the DARE Loop, a decision framework he tested on himself by becoming the first Briton to freedive past 100 metres.

 Full Profile